 Learn how to successfully move your indoor succulents outside when the weather warms up!
 Indoor succulents will benefit from the outside air and extra sun!

-I highly recommend that you bring your indoor succulents out for the summer, at least for a little while.
+I highly recommend taking your indoor succulents outside for the summer, at least for a little while.

-As you do so however, here are a few tips to keep in mind.
+As you do so however, there are a few things to keep in mind.

 Ease them into the sunlight and heat